postechDNN/postechDNN/Contributing.md

 * :warning: `:warning:` when you reduced the memory usage.
 * :lock: `:lock:` when you resolved a securty issue.
 * :arrow_up: `:arrow_up:` when you started new project or add a new feature.
+* :beers: `:beers:` when you merged and resolved conflicts.

 ### Code Style
 Check the [google c++ style guide](https://google.github.io/styleguide/cppguide.html).